-Evan Buitenhuis was even good, really good, backstopping the Continentals to the quarterfinals.
+Evan Buitenhuis was good, really good, backstopping the Continentals to the quarterfinals of the NCAA Div.
+III Tournament.
 But Hamilton College’s defense was even better.
 The defense gave Buitenhuis everything a goalie could ask out of the guys in front of him.
 Oswego State outshot Hamilton College 35-29, but the deficit could have been even larger if the Lakers’ offensive opportunities in the slot did not come with two to three guys on them at all times.

-There were numerous times last Saturday night where pucks were put in the slot but had to go through a multitude of sticks and legs.
+There were numerous times during this game where pucks were put in the slot but had to go through a multitude of sticks and legs.
 Were a lot of those passes forced?
 Probably, but at some point you just need to get pucks into those areas and hope for a bounce to go your way.